 - What’s the difference between the chalkboard contact paper and chalkboard paint backgrounds?
 The chalkboard contact paper is not as smooth a surface.
 It has a little tooth to it.

-One easy way to create signs are by using a frame or mirror with a frame.
+One easy way to create signs is by using a frame or mirror with a frame.

 How to make a Chalkboard Sign